Edward Boscawen: Battle of Lagos

 In April 1759 Boscawen took command of a fleet bound for the Mediterranean.
 His aim was to prevent another planned invasion of Britain by the French.
 With his flag aboard the newly constructed HMS Namur of 90 guns he blockaded Toulon and kept the fleet of Admiral de le Clue-Sabran in port.
 In order to tempt the French out of port, Boscawen sent three of his ships to bombard the port.
 The guns of the batteries surrounding the town drove off the British ships.
 Having sustained damage in the action and due to the constant weathering of ships on blockade duty Boscawen took his fleet to Gibraltar to refit and resupply.
 On 17 August a frigate that had been ordered to watch the Straits of Gibraltar signalled that the French fleet were in sight.
 Boscawen took his available ships to sea to engage de la Clue.
 During the night the British chased the French fleet and five of de la Clue's ships managed to separate from the fleet and escape.
 The others were driven in to a bay near Lagos, Portugal.
 The British overhauled the remaining seven ships of the French fleet and engaged.
 The French line of battle ship Centaur began a duel with Namur but was outgunned and struck her colours.
 The damage aboard Namur forced Boscawen to shift his flag to HMS Newark of 80 guns.
 Whilst transferring between ships, the small boat that Boscawen was in was hit by an enemy cannonball.
 Boscawen took off his wig and plugged the hole.
 Two more French ships, Souverain and Guerrier escaped during the second night and on the morning of 19 August the British captured Téméraire and Modeste and drove the French flagship Océan and Redoutable ashore where they foundered and were set on fire by their crews to stop the British from taking them off and repairing them.
-The five French ships that avoided the battle made their way to Cadiz where Boscawen ordered Admiral Thomas Broderick to blockade the port.
+The five French ships that avoided the battle made their way to Cádiz where Boscawen ordered Admiral Thomas Broderick to blockade the port.